-The expense assumptions are based on future sales and expense assumptions from the most recent business plan at 30 June 2020.
+The expense assumptions are based on future sales and expense assumptions based on the annual assumptions & judgements paper as approved by the Board in December 2020.

 Expense and TPA Fee Inflation

 Expense Inflation is modelled separately in respect of EUR and GBP denominated expenses.